Blog – Posted on Tuesday, Feb 04

 If you’re looking for paranormal fantasy that breaks the mold in all sorts of weird and wonderful ways, we can’t overstate the merits of Open Mic Night at Westminster Cemetery.
 It’s the tale of Lacy Brink, the first new “resident” of Westminster Cemetery in over a century, who’s given the distinguished post-mortem task of entertaining all the other dead people.
 Fortunately, Lacy has a plan: a very spooky open mic night, which might just lead to shocking secrets and mysteries being unveiled — and if that weren’t enough to sell you on it, Amato presents the book itself as a rollicking theatrical play.
 (Oh, and Edgar Allan Poe is there, too.
 Just read it!)

-60. Percy Jackson & the Olympians by Rick Riordan
+60. Percy Jackson and the Olympians by Rick Riordan

 61. Piecing Me Together by Renée Watson